pyeventsourcing/eventsourcing/docs/topics/process.rst

 response to one type of event, and it might call an aggregate method in response to another type of event.

-It will write the tracking record along with any new event records, in an atomic database transaction.
-The tracking records determine how far the process has progressed through the notification log (they are used to set the position of the notification log reader when the process is resumed).
+It will write the tracking record along with any new event records in an atomic database transaction.
+The tracking records determine how far the process has progressed through the notification log.
+They are used to set the position of the notification log reader when the process is resumed.

 Most importantly, if some of the new records can't be written, then none are.
 If anything goes wrong with the infrastructure before the records are committed, the transaction will fail, and so long as the transaction is atomic, none of the records will be written.

 If the tracking record has been written, the process has progressed, otherwise it hasn't.

-There can only be one unique tracking record for each notification, once the tracking record has been written it can't be written again.
-So if an event can be processed then it will be processed exactly once.
+Furthermore, there can only be one unique tracking record for each notification.
+Once the tracking record has been written it can't be written again.
+So if an event can be processed at all, then it will be processed exactly once.
 Whatever the behaviours of the aggregates and the policies of a process, including pathological behaviours such as infinite loops or deadlocks, the processing of those behaviours will be equally reliable.
 Just as a ratchet is as reliable as its pawl, a process application is as reliable as